tone-row/flowchart-fun/README.md

 ## Contributing

-This repo is always open to contributions.
-Before opening a PR with a new feature, consider opening an issue or discussion to gauge support and confirm your implementation.
+We always welcome contributions!
+Before opening a pull request with a new feature, consider opening an issue or discussion to gauge support and/or confirm your implementation.